 - 3 tablespoons (45g) palm or light brown sugar

 - 2 teaspoons (10g) ground white pepper

 - 1 whole chicken, spine removed, split in half along the breastbone

 - 1 recipe Thai-Style Sweet Chili Dipping Sauce

 Combine garlic, cilantro, sugar, white pepper, coriander, fish sauce, dark soy sauce, and lemongrass (if using) in the bowl of a food processor.
 Process until a rough paste is formed.
 Set aside.

 Transfer chicken to a cutting board and allow to rest for 5 minutes.
-Carve and serve with dipping sauce.
+Carve and serve with chili dipping sauce.